bradleythughes/bradleythughes.github.io/_posts/2014-10-28-freebsd-munin-lighttpd.md

 title: FreeBSD, Munin, and lighttpd
 ---

-I have a NAS at home (lovingly called `nasty.local`).
-It runs [FreeBSD](https://www.freebsd.org/) 10.1-RC3, with [Munin](http://munin-monitoring.org/) and [lighttpd](http://www.lighttpd.net/) installed via [ports](https://www .freebsd.org/ports/).
+I have a NAS at home (lovingly called `nasty.local`) that runs [FreeBSD](https://www.freebsd.org/) 10.1-RC3, with [Munin](http://munin-monitoring.org/) and [lighttpd](http://www.lighttpd.net/) installed via [ports](https://www .freebsd.org/ports/).
 It took me some time to figure out how to get this combination to work the way I wanted, mostly due to inexperience with Munin and lighttpd.
 I wanted to document what I had done in the hopes that other people would find the information useful.

 ## Configuring munin-node